connorsteph/connorsteph/README.md

 #### [Task-Focused Robotic Teleoperation Using Computer Vision](#UVSTO)

 ## Deep Learning for Dynamical Systems <a name="DLDS"></a>
-You can check out a short presentation on my work with the ACT on deep learning for dynamical systems [here](https://docs.google.com/presentation/d/1AdP2ygA-rG8kBoF32PH7BgklXvAzkmm81PfqFgPekKw/edit?usp=sharing), or just check out these cool figures.
+You can check out a short presentation on my work with the ACT on deep learning for dynamical systems [here](https://docs.google.com/presentation/d/1AdP2ygA-rG8kBoF32PH7BgklXvAzkmm81PfqFgPekKw/edit?usp=sharing), or just check out these cool figures below.

 <table width=90%>
 <tr>
-<th> Figure 1: Real-time construction of Poincare maps for the <a href="https://en.wikipedia.org/wiki/Swinging_Atwood%27s_machine">Swinging Atwood's Machine (SAM)</a> in a stable (red) and chaotic (green) configuration.
+  <th align="left"> Figure 1: Real-time construction of <a href="https://en.wikipedia.org/wiki/Poincar%C3%A9_map">Poincare maps</a> for the <a href="https://en.wikipedia.org/wiki/Swinging_Atwood%27s_machine">Swinging Atwood's Machine (SAM)</a> in a stable (red) and chaotic (green) configuration.
 On the left is the system configuration, on the right is the Poincare-Map representation of the system.</th>
-<th> Figure 2: Sampled Poincare maps for the Swinging Atwood's Machine (colours correspond to trajectories from different initial configurations) for various values of the system mass parameter μ.</th>
+<th align="left"> Figure 2: Sampled Poincare maps for the Swinging Atwood's Machine (colours correspond to trajectories from different initial configurations) for various values of the system's mass-ratio parameter, μ.</th>
 </tr>
 <tr>
 <td width=50%>